abhiramasonny/jaithon/docs/grammar.md

 ## Standard Library

 The standard library (`lib/std.jai`) is written in Jaithon and loaded automatically.
-It pulls in modular files from `lib/modules/` (constants, core, math, list, array, string, random, queue, stack).
+It pulls in modular files from `lib/modules/` (constants, core, math, list, array, string, random, stack, queue, vector, hashmap, etc.).
 You can also import a specific module directly (e.g. `import lib/modules/array`).

 ### Data Structures